-The pristine waters of our local lakes and streams provide ideal conditions for fly fishing, canoeing, swimming, or kayaking.
-If you have your own tackle, we can help you find a local fishing hole - if you need lessons, equipment, or a guide, try Wilderness Trails or Trout on the Fly.
+The pristine waters of our local lakes and streams provide ideal conditions for fly-fishing, canoeing, swimming, or kayaking.
+If you have your own tackle, we can help you find a local fishing hole – if you need lessons, equipment, or a guide, try Wilderness Trails.
 Canoes and kayaks can be rented at Silver Lake State Park just around the corner from our Maple Leaf Inn.
 Our little lake is beautifully crystal clear, created when the glaciers receded at the end of the last ice age.
-There is a swimming beach at the lake as well - if you can take the cold clear water!
+There is a swimming beach at the lake as well – if you can take the cold clear water!

 Our beautiful Vermont winters provide lots of opportunities for outdoor winter activities including: